microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroup.md

 Parents of Contoso 05b0552e-39cd-4df4-a8f5-00ade912e83d parentsofcontoso Parents of Contoso {Unified}
 ```

-This example demonstrates how to retrieve group by DisplayName from Microsoft Entra ID.
+In this example, we retrieve group by display name from Microsoft Entra ID.
+This command gets the specified group.

 ### Example 5: Get groups that contain a search string
 ```powershell